corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/managing/endpoints/_index.md

    ```
    {{% /tab %}}
    {{< /tabs >}}
-5. Re-register with the updated registration context.
+5. Re-register with the updated registration context that contains only the new endpoint.